 Go to bed at a decent time.

-This one is easier said than done for me.
+Getting in bed at a decent time is easier said than done for me.
 The reason this one is tough is that, with 5 kids, my husband and I really enjoy the time after everyone is settled.
 We usually cuddle up on the couch in our bedroom and watch random documentaries and shows on Netflix.
-We love doing that, but we can get lost in the time and before you know it, it’s midnight!
-We definitely feel it the next morning.
+While we love doing that, we can get lost in the time and before you know it, it’s midnight!
+And we both end up feeling it the next morning.

 I can’t tell you the difference it makes when we consciously make an effort to go to bed by 10:30 pm.
 We wake up feeling so much better and we are definitely much more productive and a whole lot less sluggish.